oneclick/rubyinstaller/README.txt

 rake ruby20   # builds MRI 2.0.0
 rake ruby21   # builds MRI 2.1.x

+Please note that for ruby20 and ruby21, you need to use a different DevKit version than the default one.

+At this time, mingw64-32-4.7.2 and mingw64-64-4.7.2 are used, e.g:

+rake ruby21 DKVER=mingw64-32-4.7.2

 === Project Directory Organization:

 The Rake build recipes are distributed inside the project's recipes/ directory